yuma-mizuno/mathlib/docs/extras/typeclass_inference.md

 ### Summary ###

-This document is about the `[ ]` "square bracket" notation that is often seen in Lean code, for example `[group G]`, which turns a type `G` into a group.
+This (rather long) document is about the `[ ]` "square bracket" notation that is often seen in Lean code, for example `[group G]`, which turns a type `G` into a group.
+Types in square brackets are managed by Lean's typeclass inference system.
+This document is an overview of everything, and in particular the first few sections contain plenty of overlap with Theorem Proving In Lean.
+The later sections are more detailed information about how type class inference works in Lean, and are not covered in any other documents as far as the author knows.

 We'll start by briefly explaining the difference between `[ ]` brackets, `( )` brackets and `{ }` brackets.
-We'll then go on to talk a little about how the type class inference system (that is, the system which handles all the terms in square brackets) works.
-We'll see how the type class inference system can cleverly fill in some of these square bracket terms for you, we'll see limits with what it can do, how to use it and how not to use it.
+The type class inference system's job is to find terms whose types are in square brackets.
+We'll give an overview of how the system works, and will then go on to discuss its limitations, how to use it and how not to use it.
+The earlier sections might be useful for beginners, the later sections for people interested in implementation ideals.
+The perspective and examples are unashamedly mathematical.

 ## Introduction ##

-Here is an overview of the bracket system in Lean, concentrating mostly on the square brackets `[ ]`.
+Here is an overview of the various kinds of brackets that show up in Lean.
+This document is mostly concerned with the square brackets `[ ]` but here we give a brief overview of the other main kinds too.
 Everything here is covered in Theorem Proving In Lean, although the write-up here is more geared towards mathematicians.

-When writing a function, if you want to say precisely which type every input term has, you will need brackets.
+When writing a function, if you want to say precisely which type every input term has, it's natural to use brackets.
 For example

 ```lean
 def double (n : ℕ) := n + n